Why you should cash-out refinance rental property

 Investment property refinance rates

-The best thing you can do when shopping for this type of loan is to get mortgage rates from multiple lenders.
+The best thing you can do when shopping for a cash-out refinance on investment property is to shop mortgage rates from multiple lenders.

 Still on the fence about whether cashing out equity is right for you?
 Here are four reasons why it can be beneficial to cash-out refinance investment property.

-Cash-out refinancing unlocks your property’s appraised value, allowing you to invest in upgrades that enhance the tenant experience and potentially increase market value.
+Find your lowest refinance rate.
+Start here- Unlocking equity for improvements: Access your property’s appraised value to invest in upgrades that enhance the tenant experience and potentially boost market value.

 The pros and cons of cash-out refinancing investment property